nueBuild/nuebuild-vue-projects/README.md

 ## Prompts

-The wizard will promt you for the following.
+The wizard will prompt you for the following.

 - Project Type: Choose either App, Component, or Component Library
 - Project Name: The name of the Project e.g. *My Project* (Required)